 Dar bola means giving something or somebody importance or to show interest.

-Therefore, no dar bola refers to ignore somebody.
+Therefore, no dar bola refers to ignoring somebody.

 Women who are tired of how chamuyero Argentine men can be might opt for no dales bola (e.g. ignore them).

-Quilombo refers to something being a unorganized or a mess.
+Quilombo refers to something being unorganized or a mess.

-If can also be used as an adjective about a person, un quilombrero, which is constantly in trouble or searching for trouble.
+It can also be used as an adjective for a person, un quilombrero, which is constantly in trouble or searching for trouble.

 How much do you actually know about Argentina?
 Check out these 20 things that nobody tells you about Argentina!

-Sarpado means that something is exceed or surpass you expectations.
+Sarpado means that something is exceed or surpasses your expectations.

 It can either be used in a positive or negative reaction to a situation or thing you hear or see (a little bit like buena/mala onda).